mchenggit/kabanero-event/architecture/README.md

 Note that when reverting back to an old commit, it also reverts back to the old version.
 To move up to the latest, a new PR is needed.

-The second option is to use semantic versioning for the strategy parameters as well.
-The process is as follows:
-- For each project, create an "update" branch, and change the stack version number to an exact version, e.g., from 0.2 to 0.2.3.
-- A "update" strategy is run against the "update" branch.
-- For each application where the strategy fails :
-   - Fix the code first in the "update" branch for "0.2.3"
-   - use PR to merge source code changes back to the main branch.
-- Upon completion of all projects, the stack 0.2 is updated to be the same as 0.2.3 so that developer and strategies automatically picks up the latest.

-Note that when reverting back to an old commit, semantic version still takes place for the strategy.

 <a name="Functional_Specification"></a>
 ## Events Functional Specification